Chloe O'Brien. Especially interesting as she was hated by the fandom until she started becoming awesome halfway through season three.

 Castle: Lanie Parish is becoming this.
 She can most definitely hold her own against Castle and Beckett, and seems to get some of the best lines in an episode that aren't uttered by the two leads.

-Casualty: A blonde nurse, only ever referred to as "Cath" or "Kath", seems to be popular with the fans, yet never really gets any storylines (not even a major one).
+Casualty: A blonde nurse, only ever referred to as "Cath" or "Kath", seems to be popular with the fans, yet never really gets any storylines (not even a minor one).
 She's not a One-Shot Character or a Ghost Extra by any means, but she rarely speaks.
 But, amazingly, she is never credited on-screen.
 She is blonde and appears mostly in scenes where Zoe, Ruth, Jay and/or Nick Jordan are present.
 Here's a photo of her, for those wanting to see◊.

 Cole Turner was written out of the series midway through season 3 and yet was brought back and kept around for two more seasons because fans liked him.